Phone / WhatsApp :+86 15868721920

 BPE fittings suit high-purity and regulated industries, while 3A fittings work best for food and beverage processing.
 You should match the fitting to your industry’s needs.

 • Use bpe fittings in pharmaceutical, biotech, and personal care production.
-These industries need the highest purity, strict tolerances, and full traceability.
+These industries need the highest purity, strict tolerances, and documentation control.

 • Choose 3a fittings for food, beverage, and dairy applications.
-These fittings meet sanitary standards but do not require the same level of documentation or surface finish.
+These fittings meet sanitary design expectations; if 3-A Symbol authorization is required, confirm the TPV pathway (see TPV manual).

 BPE fittings have stricter tolerances and smoother surfaces.
 This gives you greater dimensional consistency and better performance in high-purity systems.
 3a fittings provide reliable sanitary connections for less demanding environments.